chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-3.md

 developers would have to sync up: who gets to listen on port 80?
 They'd have to agree, up-front, before being able to deploy their software.
-Worse, if they couldn't come to agreement about the use of resources, they'd have to involve a third-party -- someone from the operations department -- who might solve the problem by introducing a _third_ server, a reverse proxy layer, to resolve the conflict.
+Worse, if they couldn't come to agreement about the use of resources, they'd have to involve a third-party &mdash; someone from the operations department &mdash; who might solve the problem by introducing a _third_ server, a reverse proxy layer, to resolve the conflict.